missionmule/avionics-build/README.md

 > Ummmm, this isn't actually building avionics firmware.

 Yeah, I know.
 That name is a carry over from the old days.
+If you're looking for real avionics firmware, [check this out](https://github.com/PX4/Firmware).

 This package replaces the legacy `missionmule/muleOS-gen` build system due to its very opaque documentation and non-intuitive build process.
 This build script